Wondermom » Kindness » Blessing Bag Ideas for Random Acts of Kindness

 Add a Note

-The difference between a blessing bag and institutional assistance is the personal connection.
-Be sure to make that personal connection by adding a note to every bag you make.
+The nice thing about a blessing bag is the personal connection.
+You can make it even more meaningful by adding a note to every bag you make.

-If you are making blessing bags with children, have the children draw a picture or write a note to include in each bag.
+If you are making blessing bags with children, have them draw a picture or write a note (give them some guidance on what to say and not to say) to include in each bag.
 Nothing is more encouraging than a colorful drawing or a heart-felt note from a child.
-If the child is writing a note, give them some guidance on what to say (and not to say).

 If you’d prefer, you can download this free Blessing Bag Note printable to add to your care packages.